stolostron/rhacm-docs/about/quick_start.md

 ## Manage applications

-You can start managing applications on any newly created and imported managed clusters.
-The types of resources that you can create are called applications, channels, subscriptions, and placement rules.
+You can start managing applications on any created and imported managed clusters.
+The types of resources that you can create are applications, channels, subscriptions, and placement rules.

 1. Learn more about the resources and how to create and manage them at [Managing applications](/app_management_overview.md).
 Add or edit your `.yaml` to create your resources.